onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-market vs company boundry - theory of the firm
+market vs company boundry - theory of the firm theory of the firm, ronald coase

+an opt-in consentual system of generative constraints

 Life is the opposite of the physical monotony of physical space, matter, and time - life is agency despite all odds life is islands of order